quantiota/AI-Agent-Host/claude-code/README.md

 - **HDD**: 4 × 1TB Western Digital Enterprise Storage
 - **RAID Controller**: HP P410/512MB

+*This configuration has been tested with the full AI Agent Host stack including QuestDB, Grafana, Claude Code, and all productivity tools.*

 **Edge / Low-Power Alternative**
 - Raspberry Pi 4 or Raspberry Pi 5 — suitable for IoT, field deployments, and lightweight agent tasks.